Invest in the success of the person sitting next to you.

 Work beyond your own tasks to make your whole team better.

-Small acts of leadership builds your influence and professional presence.
-As you move up, your success depends less on your technical skills and more on your ability to guide people and keep projects on track.
-Real leadership is to be the most prepared person in the room and help the group stay focused.
+Small acts of leadership help you build influence and a strong professional presence.
+As you advance, your success relies less on technical skills and more on guiding others and keeping projects moving forward.
+Real leadership means being prepared and helping the group stay focused.

-If a meeting starts to drift off-track, avoid staying silent while time is wasting away.
-Instead, ask a clarifying question like, “To make sure I’m following, how does this point align with the goal we set at the start?”
-Providing that bit of structure is a huge service to the group.
+If a meeting starts to go off track, don’t just sit quietly as time slips by.
+Try asking a clarifying question, such as, “To make sure I’m following, how does this point align with the goal we set at the start?”
+Offering this kind of structure really helps the group.

 Put these approaches into practice.